-The 4th Edition of the International Off-grid Renewable Energy Conference and Exhibition (IOREC), Singapore, 31 October - 1 November 2018 opportunity to leverage synergies and disseminate the importance of off-grid renewable energy to a wider gathering of key stakeholders.
+The 4th Edition of the International Off-grid Renewable Energy Conference and Exhibition (IOREC)7 took place on 31 October to 1 November 2018 as a co-located event with the Asia Clean Energy Summit during the Singapore International Energy Week (SIEW).
+The ASEAN Ministers on Energy Meeting (AMEM) chaired by Singapore, also took place during SIEW.
+The co-locating of these events provided an opportunity to leverage synergies and disseminate the importance of off-grid renewable energy to a wider gathering of key stakeholders.
 The two-day conference highlighted the central role of off-grid renewable energy to achieving universal energy access and the nexus with a variety of development objectives.
-It presented key findings and recommendations from the report Off-grid renewable energy solutions to expand electricity access: An opportunity not to be missed (January 2019).
+Key findings and recommendations contributed to the preparation of the report Off-grid renewable energy solutions to expand electricity access: An opportunity not to be missed (January 2019).
 IOREC was supported by a voluntary contribution from the Government of Norway.